“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 - History doesn’t just be made by achievements and most incredible feats.
 History is made when people live peaceful lives.
 You may rewrite history right here.

 Quick giveaway: Paved comfortably to everyone who wants to find his peace of mind and heart.
 You will find yourself literally in an oasis.
-Located upon one of the sparkling sandy beaches in Greece, your stay here is a once-in-a-lifetime experience.
+Located on one of the sparkling sandy beaches in Greece, your stay here is a once-in-a-lifetime experience.
 The hotel allows you to explore the island’s indigenous culture if you want to go out at night and wander around local markets.

 Where to Stay in Crete?